Skip to content

 Key takeaways

-• Chancel repair liability is an ancient law requiring some UK property owners to fund local church repairs.
-It can be a significant financial burden and is often unexpected
+• Chancel repair liability is an ancient law requiring some UK property owners to fund local church repairs

 What is chancel repair liability?

-The chancel is deemed to include the altar area, choir, and sanctuary.
-Historically, this responsibility was tied to the land, allowing it to pass from one owner to another.
+The responsibility is tied to the land, allowing it to pass from one owner to another.

-In a quirk of our legal system, the ancient liability still impacts modern property owners, often unexpectedly.
+In a quirk of our legal system, the liability still impacts some property owners today despite a major change to the law in 2013.

 • Check with the Land Registry: Begin by obtaining your property's title deeds from the Land Registry.
 These documents often reveal if your property has historical obligations, which may include chancel repair